joselino-rodrigues/joselino-rodrigues/README.md

 - 👀 I'm interested in Health Informatics
 - 🌱 I'm currently learning SQL/PHP/JS/HTML/CSS
 - 💞️ I'm looking to collaborate on healthcare IT projects
-- 📫 How to contact me: joselino.rodrigues@unifesp.br
+- 📫 How to contact me: mailto:joselino.rodrigues@unifesp.br

 <!---
 joselino-rodrigues/joselino-rodrigues is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.